 Enjoy this free time at your leisure.

 In the morning, you will be picked up at your hotel in Mumbai and transferred to the airport in good time to board your domestic flight to Goa.
 Upon arrival in Goa, you will be picked up at the airport and transferred to your hotel.
+(This service is on a private basis.)

 Having been the meeting point of races, religions and cultures of East and West over the centuries, Goa has a multi-hued and distinctive lifestyle quite different from the rest of India.
 Hindu and Catholic communities make up almost the entire population with minority representation of Muslims and other religions.
 The tourist season in Goa begins in late September and carries on through early March.
 The weather in these months is usually dry and pleasantly cool.
 Besides the natural beauty, the fabulous beaches and sunshine, travelers to Goa love the laid-back, peaceful, warm and friendly nature of the Goan people.